 John worked as a lumberjack, and their early years were spent in Gheen, MN near what is now Voyager’s State Park.
 Mabel provided lunches for John and his fellow lumberjacks.

-John and Mabel moved in with John’s parents in Grygla, where both Adeline Muriel (1928) and Luverne Alice Franzman (1930) were born.
+John and Mabel lived with John’s parents in Grygla, where both Adeline (1928) and Luverne (1930) were born.

-They must have purchased land nearby during this time and, according to Douglas, were in the process of building a 2-story house when it burned down.
+They purchased land nearby during this time and according to Douglas, they were in the process of building a 2-story house when it burned down.
 Terri related a story about when John went out to the fields to work one day.
 Mabel would typically fix his lunch when he came in from work, but on this day she and the girls were having lunch at his parents' house.
 So when John went home for lunch, he fixed it himself.
 He stoked the fire very hot for his coffee, had lunch and returned to the fields to work.
 The hot fire must have ignited some other contents of the house, and before long the whole thing was ablaze.
+After the fire, Mabel searched through the basement rubble looking for family treasures.
 The house was replaced with a smaller 2-room house where many of their children were raised.
 Gene was born here in 1932 and Doug in 1934.

 In 1942 the John & Mabel and the four kids moved to a larger home in Becker MN.
 Grandpa Lars N. Johnson joined them here.
-They intended to farm here, but couldn't get the hang of working the sandy soil.
+They intended to farm in Becker, but couldn't get the hang of working the sandy soil.
 John turned to silo-building, bringing son Euguene along to erect silos on farms in Minnesota.
-Eventually, John took a job in the Twin Cities.
+Eventually, John took a job in the Twin Cities working for Super Valu.
 He drove south and stayed with their friends the Garfields during the week and returned to Becker on the weekends.

-Eventually, John and Mabel moved their family to Robbinsdale, MN.
-They bought a small house on 35th Ave.
+In about 1952, John and Mabel moved to a small house located on 35th Avenue in Crystal.
+Behind the house was a dense lilac hedge, and behind that was Noble Drugstore.
+John still worked at SuperValu and remained there until he retired.
 I remember the back yard lined with lilac bushes, and behind that a large drug store.
 When Lloyd and Luverne travelled to Las Vegas for a mini-vacation (1964-ish?), they left the kids with John and Mabel.
 We brought our backyard swimming pool and set it up their back yard to keep us occupied.